 In all instances, to return goods to the UK, you must complete the following steps:

-- Claim Returned Goods Relief if you’re eligible and want to avoid being charged import duty.
+- If you’re eligible, claim Returned Goods Relief to avoid being charged import duty.

-If the goods you export from the UK are rejected for import into another country, you’ll be able to return them to the UK in most instances.
+If the goods you export from the UK are rejected for import into another country, you can return them to the UK in most instances.

 Your goods may be rejected if:

 - they’re missing essential markings or information

 - there’s an issue with the import declaration

 - the quality of the goods may cause risk to others

 Where goods are denied release onto the market, you may be able to rectify the issues locally.
 For example, you could arrange relabelling using temporary storage.
 You can apply to operate a temporary storage facility.
 You should ask the relevant customs or market surveillance authority operating at the frontier (in the country of entry) for advice.